-The application seeks to replace and redevelop an existing car park to provide a mixed-use scheme of car parking and new residential development.
+The application seeks outline planning permission (landscaping reserve matters) to replace and redevelop an existing car park to provide a mixed-use scheme of car parking and new residential development.

 The proposal will enhance the sites character and provide more modern parking facilities and a new residential building that will make more efficient use of urban land for new housing and make a positive contribution to the urban fabric with a new modern residential building.